datalad-handbook/book/docs/basics/101-136-filesystem.rst

 management operations, and each question outlines caveats and solutions with code examples you can paste into your own terminal.
-Because these code snippets will add many commits to your dataset, we're cleaning up within each segment with common git operations that manipulate the datasets history -- be sure to execute these commands as well (and be sure to be in the correct dataset).
+Because these code snippets will add many commits to your dataset, we are cleaning up within each segment with common git operations that manipulate the datasets history -- be sure to execute these commands as well (and be sure to be in the correct dataset).